 PrEP works by blocking HIV reverse transcriptase and preventing it from making copies of itself within the body.
-To date, there is only one approved PrEP medication.
-Truvada was approved in 2012 and is a combination of two medications — tenofovir and emtricitabine.
-Truvada is indicated for preventing HIV and reduces the risk of getting HIV when engaging in sexual activity by nearly 99 percent.
+There are currently to FDA-approved PrEP medications: Truvada and Descovy.
+Descovy was approved in 2019, while Truvada was approved in 2012 and is a combination of two medications — tenofovir and emtricitabine.
+Truvada and Descovy reduce the risk of getting HIV when engaging in sexual activity by nearly 99 percent.

 Who Should Use PrEP?

 PrEP is recommended for individuals who are 18 years or older and currently HIV negative.
 The treatment is especially suitable for individuals who are in a sexual relationship with someone who is living with HIV or people who engage in multiple sexual relationships.
 It is also useful for those who have been diagnosed with gonorrhea, chlamydia, or syphilis.
 Finally, anyone who is living with a partner with HIV and is trying to get pregnant can benefit from PrEP treatment.